freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript-rpg-game/part-002.md

 ## Description
 <section id='description'>

-To keep track of the player's experience points, we've declared a variable called `xp` and assigned it the starting value of 0.
+Create a variable called `gold` and set it to the value 50.

-Create another variable to keep track of health and start it at 100.

 </section>